The Retirement Income Planning Process

 Ongoing monitoring and adapting

-Your Financial Advisor will meet with you periodically to review portfolio performance, your spending history, your budget, and to discuss future spending plans.
+Your Financial Advisor will meet with you periodically to review portfolio performance, your spending history, and your budget and to discuss future spending plans.
 You’ll also talk about any changes that might require adjustments to your investments or spending.

 - Explore your vision for your non-working years.